PyFilesystem/pyfilesystem2/readme.md

     for root, dirs, files in os.walk(path):
         for name in files:
             if name.endswith('.py'):
-                with open(os.path.join(root, name)) as python_file:
+                with open(os.path.join(root, name), 'rt') as python_file:
                     count += sum(1 for line in python_file if line.strip())
 ```

-The code is similar to the PyFilesystem version, but this code would
+This version is similar to the PyFilesystem code above, but would only
-only work with the OS filesystem.
-Counting the lines of Python code in a
+work with the OS filesystem.
+Any other filesystem would require an
-zip file would require a complete re-write since the API is quite
-different.
-We would also have to re-implement the directory walking
+entirely different API, and you would likely have to re-implement the
-provided by ``os.walk``
+directory walking functionality of `os.walk`.